BWOlatunji/Command-Line-Programming-in-R-Workshop/README.md

   - List content
   - Find directories and files
   - View directories and files
-6. Redirection and Pipelines
-7. Modifying File permissions
+6. Modifying File permissions
-8. What is a Bash script?
+7. What is a Bash script?
-9. Declare environment variables
+8. Declare environment variables
-10. Variables in Bash Script
+9. R Arguments in Bash Script